MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 - `CDRoleSymbol` is defined in an association and connected with the class it belongs to.
 In the concrete model, roles can be omitted, but are then calculated by suitable defaults.
-- `CDRoleSymbol` is a subclass of `FieldSymbol` with the following additional attributes
+- `CDRoleSymbol` has the following attributes
 ```
   symbolrule CDRole =
     isDefinitiveNavigable: boolean
-    cardinality: Optional<ASTCDCardinality>
+    cardinality: Optional<de.monticore.cdassociation._ast.ASTCDCardinality>
+    field: Optional<de.monticore.symbols.oosymbols._symboltable.FieldSymbol>
-    attributeQualifier: Optional<FieldSymbol>
+    attributeQualifier: Optional<de.monticore.symbols.basicsymbols._symboltable.VariableSymbol>
-    typeQualifier: Optional<SymTypeExpression>
+    typeQualifier: Optional<de.monticore.types.check.SymTypeExpression>
-    association: SymAssociation
+    assoc: Optional<de.monticore.cdassociation._symboltable.SymAssociation>
     isOrdered: boolean
+    isLeft: boolean
+    type: de.monticore.types.check.SymTypeExpression
+    isReadOnly: boolean
+    isPrivate: boolean
+    isProtected: boolean
+    isPublic: boolean
+    isStatic:boolean
+    isFinal: boolean
 ```
 - `attributeQualifier` is defined exactly, if a qualifier is given using an attribute of the opposite class (i.e. the opposite class knows its qualifier, like in a public phone book)
 - `typeQualifier` is defined, if the qualifier is independent of the qualified object (i.e. like in the private phone book of a smart phone)
+- the `CDRoleSymbol` is separated from the `FieldSymbol` because the type in a role is always the concrete type of the other side of the association, the type of a field can be a container, e.g. `List<Person>`

 ## Symbols imported by CD4A models:
 - currently CD4A imports only class, interface and enum symbols from other class diagrams.
 - Extensions to include e.g. implemented Java-classes or other type-definining languages are planned.
 - Other kinds and forms of symbols need to be mapped to CD-like symbols to be